mozilla/open-leadership-training-series/_articles/opening-your-project/start-your-project-roadmap.md

 date: 2016-10-06 14:05:56
 time: "45 min"
 following: _articles/building-communities-of-contributors.md
+summary: "Outline the work ahead on this project in a document called a “Roadmap.”"
+prereq: "Have completed all previous sections and modules"
+format: "A writing and thinking assignment.
+It can be done alone, but it’s a great idea to invite a supporter, key contributor, or community member to help you plan!"
+materials: "pen and paper, or a computer and word processing software"

 ---
 * TOC
 {:toc}

-## Summary

-Outline the work ahead on this project in a document called a “Roadmap.”

-## Table of Contents

-2.4.1\.
-Introducing project Roadmaps

-2.4.2\.
-About Milestones

-2.4.3 About Prototyping

-2.4.4\.
-About User Testing

-2.4.5\.
-Assignment: make a Roadmap

-## What you’ll need to start:

-*   Have completed all previous sections and modules

-## What You’ll Do:

-*   A writing and thinking assignment.
-It can be done alone, but it’s a great idea to invite a supporter, key contributor, or community member to help you plan!

-## Materials You’ll Need:

-*   pen and paper, or a computer and word processing software

-## Time to complete:

-*   30-45 minutes, or as needed

 ## 2.4.1\.
 Introducing Project Roadmaps